makeabilitylab/physcomp/pages/resources/index.md

 ### Circuit Design Tools

-- [Autodesk Tinkercad Circuits](https://www.tinkercad.com/circuits).Build, code, and debug circuits and Arduino microcontrollers in an online simulator
+- [Autodesk Tinkercad Circuits](https://www.tinkercad.com/circuits).
+Build, code, and debug circuits and Arduino microcontrollers in an online simulator

 - [Fritzing](https://fritzing.org/).
 Fritzing was the leading open-source circuit diagramming tool amongst the Maker community (and a tool I used extensively in my own teaching to create diagrams) but has struggled recently (see [*Future of Fritzing is Murky at Best*](https://hackaday.com/2019/02/14/the-future-of-fritzing-is-murky-at-best/) but evidently there is an attempt to revitalize it ([*Is Fritzing Back?*](https://hackaday.com/2019/04/30/fritzing-is-back-and-this-time-its-written-in-javascript/))